 1. Dry Skin-Related Dandruff

-Symptoms: A feeling of tightness on your scalp and small, round, white flakes of dandruff falling from your head.
+Symptoms: A feeling of tightness on your scalp and small, round, white dry flakes in hair.

 2. Oily Scalp-Related Dandruff

 Symptoms: Yellow patches on the scalp, yellowish large dandruff flakes on the scalp, itching, greasy hair.

 3. Fungal Dandruff